kuzzleio/documentation-old/src/api-documentation/controller-collection/get-mapping.md

 }
 ```

-Gets the mapping of the given `collection`.
+Returns the mapping for the given `collection`.